 Where Can I Find Additional Information?

-A printable application can obtained by clicking HERE.
+A printable application and worksheet can obtained here: Lifeline Application & Lifeline Worksheet.
 Forms and informational material can also be obtained from Granite State Communications at 603-529-9911 or from the Consumer Affairs Division of the New Hampshire Public Utilities Commission at 1-800-852-3793

 Bringing the Power of the Internet to Schools and Libraries